-Since Ratos is a private equity conglomerate which at some point sells its holdings, it was possible to link the results of Ratos's incentive system more closely to the long-term returns that benefit shareholders than is possible for other listed companies which conduct their business as a going concern without an exit phase.
+Since Ratos is a private equity conglomerate which at some point sells its holdings, it has been possible to link the results of Ratos's incentive system more closely to the long-term returns that benefit shareholders than would be possible for other listed companies which conduct their business as a going concern without an exit phase.
 Ratos's incentive system is therefore tightly linked to the long-term performance of Ratos's organisation.